 We ask that each microsystem puts forward two of its most senior staff to attend our One Day Introduction to Qualtiy Improvement Course.
 This course has been designed to give attendees a basic understanding of quality improvement theory and is aimed at developing healthcare leaders and microsystem members already or about to be involved in improvement work.
 The course provides an excellent platform for leaders to gain a grounding in how they can best support and enable improvement work at the front line.

-External NHS staff and internal STH staff should apply to join this course by emailing Emma Milner
+External NHS staff and internal STH staff should apply to join this course by emailing Jessica Huntington

 What is required of the team being coached?